Stealthy Backdoor Attack via Confidence-driven Sampling: Definition and Notation

 \subsection{Threat model}

 We follow the commonly used threat model for the backdoor attacks~\citep{gu2017badnets,doan2021lira}.
-We assume that the attacker has access to the clean training set and can modify any subset from the training data.
-Then the victim trains his own models on this data and the attacker has no knowledge of this training procedure.
-In a real-world situation, attackers can upload their datasets to the internet.
-They can sneakily insert backdoors into their data and then share it with victims, who unknowingly use it to train their own models~\citep{gu2017badnets, chen2017targeted}.
-Note that many existing backdoor attacks \citep{nguyen2021wanet, turner2019label, saha2020hidden} already adopt this assumption and our proposed method does not demand additional capabilities from attackers beyond what is already assumed in the context of existing attack scenarios.
+We assume that the attacker can access the clean training set and modify a proportion of the training data.
+Then, the victim trains his own models on this data, and the attacker has no knowledge of this training procedure.
+In a real-world situation, the attacker can access some clean datasets, and modify a proportion of them by inserting triggers.
+Then they upload the poisoned data to the Internet and victims unknowingly download and use it for training~\citep{gu2017badnets, chen2017targeted}.
+Note that many existing backdoor attacks \citep{nguyen2021wanet, turner2019label, saha2020hidden} have already adopted this assumption, and our proposed method does not demand additional capabilities from attackers beyond what is already assumed in the context of existing attack scenarios.
 Furthermore, our method, detailed in Section \ref{sec:method}, addresses practical scenarios where attackers are limited to poisoning samples from a specific subset, not the entire dataset, with empirical results in Section \ref{sec:part}.
 For example, an attacker might only control their own data and not have access to alter public datasets.